radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 | reconciliation2         | GEOFFRAY183           | No         | reconciliation key #2                       |
 | reconciliation3         | DGEOFFRAY183          | No         | reconciliation key #3                       |

-> **Note 1:** If data is not available for a certain column, it is best to leave the column header present.
+> If data is not available for a certain column, it is best to leave the column header present.
 The header row should not be changed.

-> **Note 2:** The case of the header (uppercase/lowercase) is important.
+> The case of the header (uppercase/lowercase) is important.
 For example, if a column heading is changed to capital letters, the column will no longer be recognized.

-> **Note 3:** All dates should use the European format (DD/MM/YYYY)
+> All dates should use the European format (DD/MM/YYYY)

-> **Note 4:** The active column is not mandatory.
+> The active column is not mandatory.
 If empty, the identity is considered as inactive!

-> **Note 5:** Depending on Excel version and language used, the internal and active columns may appear differently and with a different case.
+> Depending on Excel version and language used, the internal and active columns may appear differently and with a different case.
 The real value should be true or false.

-> **Note 6:** The last 3 columns about reconciliation are explained in the chapter "Account Owners".
+> The last 3 columns about reconciliation are explained in the chapter "Account Owners".

 #### Individuals who have left the company